-The class teacher will remain responsible for working with the child on a daily basis.
-Where the interventions involve group or one-to-one teaching away from the main class, they will still retain responsibility for the pupil.
+The class or subject teacher will remain responsible for working with the child on a daily basis.
+Where the interventions involve group or one-to-one teaching away from the main class or subject teacher, they will still retain responsibility for the pupil.
 They will work closely with any support staff or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching.
-The SENDCo will support the class teacher in the further assessment of the child's particular strengths and weaknesses, in problem solving and advising on the effective implementation of support.
+The SENDCO will support the class or subject teacher in the further assessment of the child's particular strengths and weaknesses, in problem solving and advising on the effective implementation of support.